Back from the Dead (film): Production

 The film was produced during April 1957 in Laguna Beach, California and cost about $125,000 to make.

 It is based on the 1952 novel The Other One by Catherine Turney, who also wrote the screenplay.
-The working title for the movie was also The Other One.
+The working title for the movie was originally The Other One.

 Release

-Back from the Dead was distributed to American theaters in August 1957 by 20th Century Fox Film Corporation as the second feature on a double bill with the Regal Films science fiction movie The Unknown Terror.
+Back from the Dead was distributed to American theaters on August 12, 1957 by 20th Century Fox Film Corporation as the second feature on a double bill with the Regal Films science fiction movie The Unknown Terror.
 The pressbook for the films refers to them as "2 Supermonstrous Superhuman Shockers!"
 Back from the Dead went to theaters in Brazil and Greece at unspecified dates.
 National Television Associates handled it for syndication to television in the US, although the date it went into syndication is unknown.
 Contemporary posters show that the film was also released in the UK, where its exhibition was restricted to those age 16 and over by dint of the X-certificate given it by the British Board of Film Censors (BBFC).